DevOps-Team-1-2022/DevOps_Oct2022_Team1_Week4/README.md

 Lincoln | Quality Assurance | Test Cases for component and above level tests Balqis | Developer | Development and more development

+Please refer to teams for functional test cases